cscade/BCS.client/README.md

 # BCS.client

+PLEASE NOTE!
+This library is designed to work with BCS 1.x series firmwares only.
+If you have updated to firmware in the 2.x series, this library will not work for you.
+As BCS series 2.x firmware is considerably more user-friendly, future development of this library is unlikely.

 A node.js implementation of a data client (consumer) for the [BCS-460 and BCS-462][ecc] brewery automation controllers.
 BCS.client uses the [Open Interface API][api] native to BCS devices to communicate with them over http.

 ## Goals & Features